-Positions that are classifiable above the GS-15 level, but do not meet the SES functional criteria are placed in the Senior-Level (SL) system in accordance with 5 U.S.C.
-3324, or in the Scientific and Professional (ST) system in accordance with 5 U.S.C.
+Positions that are classifiable above the GS-15 level, but do not meet the SES functional criteria are placed in the Senior-Level (SL) system under 5 U.S.C.
+3324, or in the Scientific and Professional (ST) system under 5 U.S.C.
 3104, depending on the nature of the work.